eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Sudoku.rst

 Over the years, Sudoku has evolved into a beloved pastime for enthusiasts of all ages, offering a stimulating mental exercise that promotes concentration, critical thinking, and problem-solving skills.
 Whether played casually in newspapers, puzzle books, or digital platforms, Sudoku continues to captivate individuals worldwide with its timeless appeal.

 In our case, we will be working with 4x4 Sudoku mostly because we want to keep the results still simulable.
-A 9x9 or even 16x16 implementation would of course however equally well.
+A 9x9 or even 16x16 implementation would of course work equally well.

 |